nlsy-links/nlsy-links-determination-2017/analysis/archive-comparison-97/archive-comparison-97.md

 ## Notes
 1. The current report compares the versions of the NLSY97 Links
-    * Version 3: same sib full twins are R=.5 by default, and overridden if explicitly MZ.
     * Version 7: allows nulls for RFull.
+    * Version 8: recover different-sex full sibs.

 # Comparison of Agreement
 ![](figure-png/graph-roc-1.png)<!-- -->